MetaLoco: Universal Quadrupedal Locomotion with Meta-Reinforcement Learning and Motion Imitation: Simulation results

 \subsection{Generalization over diverse embodiments}

-In our first simulation experiment, we demonstrate the efficacy of our framework in creating a universal control policy.
-Using our framework, we trained an RL policy, as detailed in \Cref{sec: method}.
-To highlight the effectiveness of our method, we also trained a baseline RL policy with a standard RL training setup without randomized embodiments\footnote{More specifically, we used \emph{Unitree Go1} to train the baseline policy.} and without GRU.
-We then assessed each policy on a population of simulated quadrupeds with diverse morphological and dynamic properties, that were \emph{unseen} during the training.

-Qualitative evaluations on a test set of 40 diverse robots demonstrated that our policy effectively generalized the trotting gait pattern, maintained the commanded speed, and achieved target values for base height and foot swing height as illustrated in \Cref{fig: snapshots of controllable morphologies}.
-In contrast, the baseline policy failed to control unseen morphologies.
-This shows that universal locomotion control is achievable with our framework without extensive dynamics randomization, while the standard RL training procedure fails in this regard.
+We demonstrate the efficacy of our universal control policy by testing it on a diverse population of quadrupeds with varied morphological and dynamic properties, which were \emph{unseen} during training.
+For comparison, we also trained a baseline policy with a standard RL training setup without randomized embodiments and without a recurrent cell.
+Qualitative evaluations on a test set of 40 robots demonstrates that our policy effectively generalized to unseen robots while keeping the trotting gait pattern, maintaining the commanded speed, and achieving target values for base height and foot swing height as illustrated in \Cref{fig: snapshots of controllable morphologies}.
+In contrast, the baseline policy failed to control the unseen morphologies.